-The Essential Guide to Ketamine
+The Ultimate Guide to

 (K, Ket, Special K, Vitamin K, Lady K)

 Ketamine is a potentially illegal substance, and we do not encourage or condone the use of this substance where it is against the law.
 However, we accept that illegal drug use occurs, and believe that offering responsible harm reduction information is imperative to keeping people safe.
 For that reason, this guide is designed to ensure the safety of those who decide to use the substance.

 Visit facilities where this medicine is legalized here.